telerik/document-processing-docs/libraries/radpdfprocessing/concepts/fonts.md

 All fonts, which are not included in the 14 standard ones, should be **embedded** in the PDF document.
 Otherwise, the result may be unpredictable when the document is rendered.
 In __RadPdfProcessing__ you have the ability to embed fonts following the approaches described below.

->If you do not wish to embed the fonts in the document set the __ShouldEmbedFonts__ property of the [ExportSettings]({%slug radpdfprocessing-formats-and-conversion-pdf-settings%}).
+>If you do not wish to embed the fonts in the document set the **FontEmbeddingType** property of the [ExportSettings]({%slug radpdfprocessing-formats-and-conversion-pdf-settings%}).

 ### Registering a Font

-If you want to use a font, which is not part of the standard ones, you can register it using the __RegisterFont()__ method of the __FontRepository__ static class.
+If you want to use a font, that is not part of the standard ones, you can register it using the __RegisterFont()__ method of the __FontRepository__ static class.
 The method requires four parameters - FontFamily, FontStyle and FontWeight objects describing the font and a byte array containing the raw font data.

 __Example 1__ demonstrates how you can use the RegisterFont() method.